From discrete-time policies to continuous-time diffusion samplers: Asymptotic equivalences and faster training: Conclusion

 \section{Conclusion}

 \looseness=-1 We have shown the convergence of off-policy RL objectives used for the training of diffusion samplers to their continuous-time counterparts.
 Those are Nelson's identity and the Fokker-Planck equation for stepwise objectives and path space measure divergences for trajectory-level objectives.
 Our experimental results give a first understanding of good practices for training diffusion samplers in coarse time discretizations.
-We expect that the increased training efficiency and the ability to use local objectives without expensive energy evaluations are especially beneficial in very high-dimensional problems where trajectory length is a bottleneck, noting that trajectory balance was recently used in fine-tuning of diffusion foundation models for text and images \citep{venkatraman2024amortizing}.
-Future theoretical work could generalize our results to diffusions on general Riemannian manifolds and to non-Markovian continuous-time processes, such as those studied in \citet{daems2024variational,nobis2023generative}.
+We expect that the increased training efficiency and the ability to use local objectives without expensive energy evaluations are especially beneficial in very high-dimensional problems where trajectory length is a bottleneck, noting that trajectory balance was recently used in fine-tuning of diffusion foundation models for text and images \citep{venkatraman2024amortizing} and sampling in latent spaces of other large-scale models \citep{venkatraman2025outsourced}.
+The success of training with coarse, non-uniform steps suggests a path toward such high-dimensional settings.